 Skip advert

 Advertisement - Article continues below

-As is the case with licensing and car tax, vehicle registration is overseen by the DVLA.
+As is the case with licencing and car tax, vehicle registration is overseen by the Driver and Vehicle Licensing Agency (DVLA).
 If you want to transfer a number plate between cars, you’ll need to fill in a V317 form.
+This is also known as a car-to-car transfer.

+Skip advert